ibm-cloud-docs/hs-crypto/troubleshooting-master-key-rotation.md

 {:support: data-reuse='support'}
 {:term: .term}

-# Why can't I activate the new master key during the master key rotation process?
+# Why do I fail to load the new master key during the master key rotation process?
 {: #troubleshoot-master-key-rotation}
 {: troubleshoot}
 {: support}

-After you run the `cryptounit-mk-rotate` command in the TKE CLI, you might not be able to activate the new master key.
+After you run the `cryptounit-mk-rotate` command in the TKE CLI, you fail to load the new master key to the Current Master Key Register.
 {:shortdesc}

-You are not able to activate the new master key after you run the `cryptounit-mk-rotate` command.
+The new master key is not in `Valid` state in the current master key register after you run the `cryptounit-mk-rotate` command.
 {: tsSymptoms}

 You accidentally exit the TKE CLI window when the root keys are being rewrapped by the new master key after you run the `cryptounit-mk-rotate` command.